Orange textured background

 Things worth knowing

-• Round 0 is always discarded as a warmup to avoid cold-start GPU pipeline overhead.
+• The first measurement round is always discarded as a warmup to avoid cold-start GPU pipeline overhead.

-• When all values in a normalised row are identical, stddev is forced to 1 to avoid NaN (zero-stddev guard).
+• When all values in a normalised row are identical, the standard deviation is forced to 1 to avoid a division-by-zero in the normalisation step.

-• The collector yields after every 2 GPU operations within a round and between rounds to avoid blocking the main thread.
+• The collector yields cooperatively during and between rounds so it does not block the main thread.